-Today sees the close of the Fortieth Meeting of the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
+Yesterday saw the close of the Forty-first Meeting of the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).

-Due to the exceptional circumstances of the COVID-19 pandemic, the Commission conducted its Fortieth Meeting online from 18 to 29 October 2021.
+The Commission met from 24 October to 4 November 2022.
 The meeting was attended by CCAMLR Members and Observers.
 The Commission meeting was chaired by Dr Jakob Granit (Sweden).

 Many important issues were discussed.
 Of particular note:

 - The Commission welcomed the Republic of Ecuador which became a Member of the Commission in October 2022.

 - Mr Vitalii Tsymbaliuk (Ukraine) will Chair the Commission from the end of this meeting, when Sweden’s term expires, and for the next 2 years.

 - Recognising that global climate change is one of the greatest challenges facing Antarctica and the ocean surrounding it, the Commission agreed a new Resolution on climate change which stresses the importance of taking urgent action in the Convention Area.
 All CCAMLR scientific working groups are required to include consideration of the impact of climate and environmental change in their advice.